Skip to main content

 The Real Numbers - No BS

-I get asked this every single day: “What’s this actually going to cost me?”
-So let me lay it out straight - no sales pitch, just real numbers from jobs I do every week in North Texas.
+I hear this every day: “What’s this actually going to cost me?”
+So here it is, straight up.

-Before you say “I can’t swing that,” ask yourself this: what did you spend on electricity last year?
-Most of my Plano and Frisco customers are dropping $2,500-4,000 annually just on HVAC costs.
+Before you close this page, ask yourself what you spent on electricity last year.
+Most of my Plano and Frisco customers are paying $2,500-4,000 a year just on HVAC costs.

-Your ductwork might be shot.
-If I install a $25,000 system but your ducts are hemorrhaging 30% of the air, we’re throwing money away.
-Sometimes I’ll tell customers to spend $2,500 on duct sealing first - it saves more money than jumping from 20 SEER to 22 SEER.
+Your ductwork might be trashed.
+I can install a $25,000 system, but if your ducts are leaking 30% of the air, we’re throwing money away.
+Sometimes I tell customers to spend $2,500 on duct sealing first.
+It saves more than jumping from 20 SEER to 22 SEER would.

-Permits cost $300-500 in most North Texas cities.
-Not optional, and they protect your investment long-term.
+Permits run $300-500 in most North Texas cities.
+Not optional.
+They protect your investment and your home’s resale value.

 Annual Energy Savings Analysis